United States antitrust law: Private suits

-Private privates can file lawsuits, in both state and federal court, against violators of state and federal antitrust law.
+Private parties can file lawsuits, in both state and federal court, against violators of state and federal antitrust law.
 Federal antitrust laws, as well as most state laws, provide for "treble" (triple) damages against antitrust violators in order to encourage private lawsuit enforcement of antitrust law.
 Thus, if a company is sued for monopolizing a market and the jury concludes the conduct resulted in consumers' being overcharged $200,000, that amount will automatically be tripled, so the injured consumers will receive $600,000.
 The United States Supreme Court summarized why Congress authorized private antitrust lawsuits in the case Hawaii v.
 Standard Oil Co. of Cal., 405 U.S. 251, 262 (1972):

 Every violation of the antitrust laws is a blow to the free-enterprise system envisaged by Congress.
 This system depends on strong competition for its health and vigor, and strong competition depends, in turn, on compliance with antitrust legislation.
 In enacting these laws, Congress had many means at its disposal to penalize violators.
 It could have, for example, required violators to compensate federal, state, and local governments for the estimated damage to their respective economies caused by the violations.
 But, this remedy was not selected.
 Instead, Congress chose to permit all persons to sue to recover three times their actual damages every time they were injured in their business or property by an antitrust violation.
 By offering potential litigants the prospect of a recovery in three times the amount of their damages, Congress encouraged these persons to serve as "private attorneys general".